 On June 23, 2014, Mark H. Dupray and Ashlee Dupray filed a lawsuit against Pedro Antonio Panameno and our subsidiary JAI Dining Services (Phoenix) Inc. ("JAI Phoenix") in the Superior Court of Arizona for Maricopa County.
 The suit alleged that Mr. Panameno injured Mr. Dupray in a traffic accident after being served alcohol at an establishment operated by JAI Phoenix.
 The suit alleged that JAI Phoenix was liable under theories of common law dram shop negligence and dram shop negligence per se.
 After a jury trial proceeded to a verdict in favor of the plaintiffs against both defendants, in April 2017 the Court entered a judgment under which JAI Phoenix's share of compensatory damages is approximately \$1.4 million and its share of punitive damages is \$4 million.
-In May 2017, JAI Phoenix filed a notice of appeal.
+In May 2017, JAI Phoenix filed a motion for judgment as a matter of law or, in the alternative, motion for new trial.
+The Court denied this motion in August 2017.
+In September 2017, JAI Phoenix filed a notice of appeal.
 In June 2018, the matter was heard by the Arizona Court of Appeals.
 On November 15, 2018 the Court of Appeals vacated the jury's verdict and remanded the case to the trial court.
 It is anticipated that a new trial will occur at some point in the future.
 JAI Phoenix will continue to vigorously defend itself.